 Tetlock, P.E., Hannum, K., & Micheletti, P. (1984).
 Stability and change in senatorial debate: Testing the cognitive versus rhetorical style hypotheses.
 Journal of Personality and Social Psychology: Attitudes and Social Cognition, 46, 979-990.

-One fundamental question in normative political theory is: who should get what from whom, when, how, and why?
+In collaboration with Greg Mitchell and Linda Skitka, I have conducted research on hypothetical societies and intuitions about justice “experimental political philosophy”).
+The spotlight here is on a fundamental question in political theory: who should get what from whom, when, how, and why?
 In real-world debates over distributive justice, however, it is virtually impossible to disentangle the factual assumptions that people are making about human beings from the value judgments people are making about end-state goals, such as equality and efficiency.
-Hypothetical society studies allow us to disentangle these competing influences on public policy preferences.
+Hypothetical society studies make it possible for social scientists to disentangle these otherwise hopelessly confounded influences on public policy preferences.

 Tetlock, P.E., & Mitchell, G. (2010).
 Situated social identities constrain morally-defensible choices: Commentary on Bennis, Medin, & Bartels (2010).
 Perspectives in Psychological Science.
 5, 206-208.

 Mitchell, G., & Tetlock, P.E.
 (2009).
 Disentangling reasons and rationalizations: Exploring perceived fairness in hypothetical societies.
 In J. Jost, A.C.
 Kay & H. Thorisdottir (Eds.), Social and psychological bases of ideology and system justification.
 New York: Oxford University Press.
 Pp. 126-157.